ai7040195/Cognitive_Atalas_System/README.md

 This architecture is currently restricted to a Proof-of-Concept for **Intellectual Property (IP) protection.**

-We are available for private discussion with teams focused on **unconventional innovation paths** and those seeking to resolve core challenges in:
+I am available for private discussion with teams focused on **unconventional innovation paths** and those seeking to resolve core challenges in:

 1.  **Cost Reduction:** Achieving radical AI efficiency in large-scale deployments.
 2.  **Guaranteed Integrity:** Deploying AI that ensures compliance, resilience, and coherence across all operational domains.